Azure/azure-sdk-for-c/sdk/samples/iot/aziot_realtek_amebaD/how_to_iot_hub_realtek_amebaD.md

     - Clone the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) repository locally

-    - Generate the `ca.h` header (in the ESP8266 sample folder!) with the public root CA for server certificate validation
+    - Generate the `ca.h` header (in the Realtek AmebaD sample folder!) with the public root CA for server certificate validation

-      - Navigate to the ESP8266 sample in your local cloned repo
+      - Navigate to the Realtek AmebaD sample in your local cloned repo

         ```bash
-        cd <cloned repo root>/sdk/samples/iot/aziot_esp8266
+        cd <cloned repo root>/sdk/samples/iot/aziot_realtek_amebaD
         ```

       - Run the script to generate the `ca.h` header.